 establishes the entity as an approved seller of mortgages and participation interests or an approved servicer of mortgages or both; and

-incorporates by reference the Selling Guide, the Servicing Guide, the Requirements for Document Custodians, E-2-04, Software Subscription Agreement Master Terms and Conditions, Manuals, Announcements, Lender Letters, Release Notes, Notices, directives and other documents which may be incorporated by reference into the Guides, all as amended or supplemented from time to time.
+incorporates by reference the Selling Guide, the Servicing Guide, the Requirements for Document Custodians, Software Subscription Agreement, Manuals, Announcements, Lender Letters, Release Notes, Notices, directives and other documents which may be incorporated by reference into the Guides, all as amended or supplemented from time to time.

 The MSSC and all of the documents referenced above, together with any other agreements with Fannie Mae that provide for additional obligations to Fannie Mae, such as commitments, master agreements, technology agreements, and collateral agreements, are together referred to as the “Lender Contract” and form a single, integrated contract.